-Make sure you don’t miss our next exhibition which opens on 17th March.
-It celebrates the centenary of the Royal Air Force and Rutland’s illustrious association with the world’s first independent air force.
+Make sure you don’t miss our current exhibition which celebrates the centenary of the Royal Air Force and Rutland’s illustrious association with the world’s first independent air force.
 It has been organised by the Royal Air Forces Association (RAFA) Rutland branch in partnership with Rutland County Museum.
 The exhibition includes a range of artefacts including uniform, models, equipment, memorabilia and photographs.
 Many of these relate to the former air bases of RAF Cottesmore and RAF North Luffenham and have been loaned by local people and ex-RAF personnel.

 We always love to see visitors at the Museum, but we know how disappointing it is when you visit and we’re not open.